 Create a pdf file of the output for each of the above, place them in a folder called HW03 HWID LastName, FirstName, zip the folder and, by the due date, submit it to the Canvas folder HW03 Excel Chapter 2: Functions, Tables, and Large Workbooks.

-Step 5 Backup Now would be a good time to backup your files.
-Project 4 Excel Chapter 3: Analyzing Data with Charts and What-If Tools
+Excel Chapter 3: Analyzing Data with Charts and What-If Tools

 Step 1 Read Read the introductory material on page 459 in the textbook.